realreal07/Grow-A-Garden-Macro/README.md

 INSTRUCTIONS:

--to download the file go to releases and download the one called Virage-Grow-A-Garden-Macro-Lunar-RevampedByReal
+- to download the file go to releases and download the one called Virage-Grow-A-Garden-Macro-Lunar-RevampedByReal

 - you should probably always have auto-align selected, i only added that because it was annoying to sit through the alignment every test